Ludo Poppe

 From 1988 to 1996 Poppe was an executive producer and reporter of documentaries for Belgium's top documentary slot NV De Wereld.
 He was the executive producer and the reporter for the documentary series Beyond the Veil on political Islam.

-From 1996 to 2005 he was the executive producer and showrunner of docusoaps ("life as it is" series for pubcaster VRT: e.g. Trailer Park, Children's Hospital, Police, Airport) and for reality programming (Survivor, Temptation Island).
-In 2003, he was creator, executive producer and showrunner of reality race television series Peking Express, broadcast in Italy, France, Spain, Scandinavia, Germany, Holland, Romania, Hungary, Colombia, Mexico, Morocco.
+From 1996 to 2005, he was the executive producer and showrunner of docusoaps series for pubcaster VRT, e.g. Trailer Park, Children's Hospital, Police, Airport, and for reality programming.
+In 2003, he was creator, executive producer and showrunner of reality race television series Peking Express, broadcast in Italy, France, Spain, Scandinavia, Germany, Holland, Romania, Hungary, Colombia, Mexico, and Morocco.